Gmina Borzytuchom

 Gmina Borzytuchom is a rural gmina (administrative district) in Bytów County, Pomeranian Voivodeship, in northern Poland.
-Its seat is the village of Borzytuchom, which lies approximately 12 km north-west of Bytów and 85 km west of the regional capital Gdańsk.
+Its seat is the village of Borzytuchom, which lies approximately 12 km north-west of Bytów and 85 km west of the regional capital, Gdańsk.

-The gmina covers an area of 108.57 km2, and as of 2006 its total population is 2,791.
+The gmina covers an area of 108.57 km2, and as of 2006, its total population is 2,791.

 The gmina contains part of the protected area called Słupia Valley Landscape Park.

 Villages

-Gmina Borzytuchom contains the villages and settlements of Borzytuchom, Chotkowo, Dąbrówka, Jutrzenka, Kamieńc, Kamienica, Krosnowo, Niedarzyno, Osieki, Ryczyn and Struszewo.
+Gmina Borzytuchom includes the villages and settlements of Borzytuchom, Chotkowo, Dąbrówka, Jutrzenka, Kamieńc, Kamienica, Krosnowo, Niedarzyno, Osieki, Ryczyn, and Struszewo.

 Neighbouring gminas

 Gmina Borzytuchom is bordered by the gminas of Bytów, Czarna Dąbrówka, Dębnica Kaszubska, Kołczygłowy and Tuchomie.